-Clinical breast examination (CBE) is a breast examination done by a doctor or nurse qualified in CBE.
-As well as checking your own breasts, it is a good idea to see your doctor or qualified nurse every 1-2 years for a breast examination.
+Clinical breast examination (CBE) is a breast examination done by a doctor.
+As well as checking your own breasts, it is a good idea to see your doctor every 1-2 years for a breast examination.
 Sometimes they will notice changes that you have not noticed.